esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_medical_imaging.md

+::::::::::::::::::::::::: question

-## Question 2: What are some disadvantages to ultrasound in terms of computational analysis?
+## Question : What are some disadvantages to ultrasound in terms of computational analysis?

 :::::::::::::::::::::::: solution